Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 Launch + monitoring + handoff

-We turn it on together, set up alerts and logs, and I hand over a short doc for your team.
-Then I stay reachable for the first month at minimum.
+We turn it on together, set up alerts and logs, and hand over a short doc for your team.
+Then we stay reachable for the first month at minimum.

 Things people usually ask.

-Whichever costs you less to run and is easier to maintain.
-If you already pay for Microsoft 365, Power Automate is usually free and more powerful.
-Zapier and Make are great for fast one-offs across consumer SaaS.
-Custom code only when the no-code tools genuinely can't do it.
+Whichever costs you less to run and is easier to keep working long-term.
+If you already pay for Microsoft 365, you almost certainly already have Power Automate included — and it's both free and more powerful than most people realize.
+Zapier and Make are great for connecting common everyday apps quickly.
+Custom code only enters the picture when the no-code tools genuinely can't do what you need.
+We figure this out together on the first call — no commitment to one tool until we know what fits.

 Let's talk

-Tell me what's eating your week.
-I'll tell you whether it's worth automating.
+Tell us what's eating your week.
+We'll tell you whether it's worth automating.

 — Quinton